Endowments and Gift Funds

 Other Department Funds:

-The Ute Weather Center Fund was established to help fund the student-run, student-led Ute Weather Center.
-Undergraduate students have the opportunity to learn how to forecast in real-time and also gain valuable team-work and computer programming skills by working in the Ute Weather Center.
+The Utah Weather Center Fund was established to help fund the student-run, student-led Utah Weather Center.
+Undergraduate students have the opportunity to learn how to forecast in real-time and also gain valuable team-work and computer programming skills by working in the Utah Weather Center.
 A newly established Broadcast Center also allows students to use departmental equipment and tools to produce broadcasts for the campus and surrounding areas.